Hahn814/ArtistLyricPrediction/readme.md

 # Lyric Predictions Project

-A project intended to practice building language models using lyrics gathered from genius.com.
+A project intended to practice building language models using lyrics gathered from kaggle.